springernature/vpat/springerlink.md

 <br><br>
 Ancillary static pages (e.g. the pages linked to at the footer of each page, such as Terms and Conditions, Legal Information, and Accessibility, among others) are hand-built in HTML, without the use of a dynamic templating system.
 Hand-built content may contain unclosed or illegally nested elements.
 When we become aware of content with these problems, we immediately take steps to repair the HTML.
 <br><br>
-Pages located at order.springer.com contain parsing errors that may be problematic for Assistive Technology, including illegally-nested elements, invalid autocomplete values, and incomplete closing tags.
+Pages located at order.springer.com contain parsing errors that may be problematic for Assistive Technology, including illegally-nested elements (including illegally-nested controls), invalid autocomplete values, and incomplete closing tags.
 <br><br>
 Third party advertising scripts may inject content that omits start and end tags, contains duplicate attributes or illegally nested elements.
 When we become aware of active advertisements with these problems, we immediately take steps to remove those advertisements from our pages.
 </td>